Home > Health & Wellness > Health Library > Fungal Culture for Fungal Nail Infections

 the infected area or by using a small blade to shave off a piece of

-Nail or debris samples are placed in a substance that
+Nail or debris samples are added to a substance that

 A fungal culture will show whether a